elunna/nerfhack-changelog/README.md

 **Other dragon scale notes:**
 * Shopkeepers price dragon-scaled armor at a high value (xNetHack).
-* When wishing for dragon scales, any specified enchantment is nullified (xNetHack)
 * By themselves, dragon scales do not provide secondary intrinsics, they must be enchanted onto armor for the secondary effect(s) to kick in.

 | Dragon     | Scales confer      | Scaled armor confers       |